 Our goal is to eliminate any confusion, misunderstandings, or even forgotten agreements that are sometimes a result of verbal communication.
-Please email all requests to your New Homes Sales Specialist.
-Please inform your New Home Sales Specialist if you do not receive a written response to any of your requests.
+Please make all requests are in writing and make sure you get your responses from us in writing.
+Please inform your New Home Specialist if you do not receive a written response to any of your requests.
+Acceptable documentations include emails.